 How to use monthly meetings to boost your community

-A year ago, I began implementing monthly video meetings for she codes; Branch Managers.
+A year ago, I began implementing monthly video meetings for the Branch Managers of she codes; community.
 I took the inspiration from an organization I previously worked for.

 When I started this initiative, she codes; 40+ physical branches were spread out across Israel.
 Their teams only met each other face-to-face twice a year, during seminars.